Intrinsically Motivated Compositional Language Emergence: Related Work

-\paragraph{Contributions:} \textbf{(i)} A restricted vocabulary is necessary for inducing compositionality.
-However, we argue that agents may fail to develop meaningful communication protocols in a restricted setting.
-To that end, we formulate two kinds of intrinsic rewards to provide incentives to the agents for paying attention to communication despite having a limited channel capacity.
-Forced to deal with it to earn more intrinsic rewards, the agents must learn to use a more systematic and unambiguous protolanguage. \textbf{(ii)} We introduce a general-purpose communication environment, called gComm, with the goal of studying generalization using grounded language acquisition. \textbf{(iii)} We demonstrate, on our environment, how embodied compositional protocols can be leveraged by agents for acquiring transferable skills and generalizing to previously unseen compositions in a zero-shot setting.
+\paragraph{Contributions:} \textbf{(i)} We formulate two kinds of intrinsic rewards, which coupled with a limited channel capacity, incentivize the agents to develop more compositional languages.
+We henceforth call this the \textbf{Intrinsic Speaker} model. \textbf{(ii)} We introduce the gComm environment with the goal of studying generalization using grounded language acquisition. \textbf{(iii)} We empirically demonstrate the significance of our intrinsic rewards on three different game setups: gComm, CLEVR blocks, and VisA.
+We also show how more compositional languages can be used to generalize to previously unseen concepts in a zero-shot setting.